pingcap/docs/dm/dm-ddl-compatible.md

 ---
-title: Data Migration DDL Special Handling
+title: Special Handling of DM DDLs
 summary: Learn how DM parses and handles DDL statements according to the statement types.
 ---

-# Data Migration DDL Special Handling
+# Special Handling of DM DDLs

-When DM migrates data, it parses the DDL statement and handles it according to the statement type and the current migration stage.
+When TiDB Data Migration (DM) migrates data, it parses the DDL statements and handles them according to the statement type and the current migration stage.

 ## Skip DDL statements